kbhattmsft/autoscaling/README.md

 * CPU bound tested with [stress](http://people.seas.harvard.edu/~apw/stress/) tool encapsulated as a docker [image](https://hub.docker.com/r/petarmaric/docker.cpu-stress-test/)
 * Azure deployment jsons created with [acs-engine](https://github.com/Azure/acs-engine) chosing DockerCE (Swarm Mode) orchestrator.
 * Grafana dashboard json in /grafana directory.
+* You need to enable docker experimental mode in order to switch on swarm mode service logging and docker metrics.
+For that:
+  * add this: -H fd:// --experimental=true --metrics-addr=0.0.0.0:4999 to ExecStart in /etc/systemd/system/docker.service.d/override.conf
+  * reload and restart the docker daemon:
+    * sudo systemctl daemon-reload
+    * sudo systemctl restart docker
 * All scripts in /scripts directory.
   * cputest (cputest.sh) is itself deployed as a swarm mode service in the global mode.
   * clean_swarm.sh utility for cleaning up "Down" nodes from swarm master after cluster scales in.